MTimer/mtenv/README.md

 ### In contrast with other lnmpa script, mtenv _does not..._

 * **Depend on source packages.** mtenv was made from pure shell scripts and compiles softwares.
-    There is no bootstrap problem of LNMPA.
+    There is no bootstrap problem of MTEnv.
 * **Need to be loaded into your shell.** Instead, mtenv's shim approach works by adding a directory to your `$PATH`.
 * **Deny evolution.** Compiling makes mtenv easy to be modified to suit your needs.